sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 generating a fresh public and private keypair for each exchange, Alice may generate a public key once, and then publish that public key, and use it for multiple incoming ciphertexts, generating multiple shared secret keys.
-While this is safe, it is recommended that if the protocol allows it (if Alice and Bob exchange messages anyways) that Alice generates a fresh keypair each time (and zeroize the private key immediately after) to obtain Perfect Forward Secrecy.
-Be noted that generally key generation of ML-KEM is very fast, see
+While this is safe, it is recommended that if the protocol already has Alice send Bob her unauthenticated public key, she should generate a fresh keypair each time
+(and zeroize the private key immediately after ML-KEM.Decaps()) to obtain Perfect Forward Secrecy.
+Generally key generation of ML-KEM is very fast (see
-{{par-perf}}.
-That is, if Alice's system is subverted (either by a hacker or a legal warrant), the previous communications remain secure (because Alice no longer has the information needed to recover the shared secret keys).
+{{par-perf}}).
+Hence, if Alice generates a fresh ML-KEM key each time, then even if Alice's system is subverted (either by a hacker or a legal warrant), the previous communications remain secure (because Alice no longer has the information needed to recover the shared secret keys).

 Alice and Bob must perform the Key Check steps (the Encapsulation Key Check on the public key for Bob, the Decapsulation Key Check on the ciphertext for Alice).
-The cryptographical libraries that Alice and Bob use may automatically perform such checks; if so, that should be verified.
+The cryptographic libraries that Alice and Bob use may automatically perform such checks; they should each verify that is the case.

 The shared secret key for all three parameter sets, ML-KEM-512, ML-KEM-768 and ML-KEM-1024 is 32 bytes which are indistinguishable from 32-byte pseudorandom byte-strings of 128, 192 and 256 bits of strengths respectively.
-As such, it is suitable both to use directly as a symmetric key (for use by a symmetric cipher such as AES or a MAC), and for inserting into a Key Derivation Function.
+As such, the 32-byte string is suitable for both directly as a symmetric key (for use by a symmetric cipher such as AES or a MAC), and also as input into a Key Derivation Function.
 This is in contrast to a Diffie-Hellman (or ECDH) operation, where the output is distinguishable from random.

-It is essential that the public key is generated correctly when the initial key generation is performed.
-Lattice public keys are a lattice and a secret hidden by an error term; if additional error can be introduced into the public key generation stage, then the success of decapsulation can reveal enough of the secret that successive queries determine the private key.
-Notably, this means a public key can be 'poisoned' such that a future adversary can recover the private key even though it will appear correct in normal usage.
-Using the 64-byte seed format of the private key prevents such poisoning, but it might not be supported by the ML-KEM implementation.

 # IANA Considerations